"Rock Around The Clock" is widely considered to be the song that, more than any other, brought rock and roll into mainstream culture around the world.

 Listen here:

-But there's more: in February or March 1952 Bill Haley with the Saddlemen recorded a version of "Rock the joint" (Essex 303) which is basically an early incarnation of "Rock around the clock" (especially when we listen to Danny Cedrone's guitar solo)
+But there's more: in February or March 1952 Bill Haley with the Saddlemen recorded a version of "Rock the joint" (Essex 303) which is basically an early incarnation of "Rock around the clock" (especially when we listen to Danny Cedrone's guitar solo (at 33 seconds in the song)

 (c) Bill Haley with the Saddlemen (1952) (as "Rock the Joint")